-The primary focus of this course will be on driving qualified traffic to a great Website.
+The primary focus of this course will be on driving qualified traffic to a great Website with high conversion ratios.
 We will also discuss and apply key tools and techniques used in e-Marketing which fully leverage the power of Internet and the World Wide Web to meet corporate goals.